-Product life cycle.
-The product life cycle theory provides five stages in the life of a product or service forming a typical S-shaped curve: introduction, growth, maturity, saturation, and decline.
+Product lifecycle.
+The product lifecycle theory provides five stages in the life of a product or service forming a typical S-shaped curve: introduction, growth, maturity, saturation, and decline.
 For RUL estimation, two aspects are important.
 First, it is important to understand the current position of the trademarked products in the cycle.
-And, second, it is important to anticipate the total length of the cycle.
-Products incorporating high-technology (such as pharmaceuticals, software, or semiconductors) can have very short life cycles, sometimes not exceeding five years.
-Other products and services (for example, coffee
+And second, it is important to anticipate the total length of the cycle.
+Products incorporating high-technology (like pharmaceuticals, software or semiconductors) can have very short life-cycles, sometimes not exceeding five years.
+Other products and services (for example coffee or hairdressing services) reached the saturation stage long ago, but exhibit no signs of decline.